studyingcho/studyingcho.github.io/noteSR.md

 ### 2. What is Inertial Observer?

 The notion of flat spacetime is not the all ingredients of special relativity recipe.
-Special relativity needs one more ingredients, observers.
+Special relativity needs one more ingredient, observers.
 Flat spacetime should be observed, and the observation is what special relativity deals with.
 And special relativity usually let the scope down to special observers, called inertial observers.

-Inertial observer means special observers who observe the the law of inertia to be valid.
+Inertial observer means a special observer who observes the the law of inertia to be valid.
 You may heard about the law of inertia, rest object continues to be rest and moving object with certain velocity continues to move at the same velocity if there is no external force acting on it.
 Let's assume there is one inertial observer.
-Then any observer moving with a constant velocity with respect to the first inertial observer should be an inertial observer.
+Then any observer moving with a constant velocity with respect to the first observer should be an inertial observer.
 An observer who decelerates or accelerates with respect to the first observer, i.e., whose velocity is changing, is non-inertial observer.
 And these non-inertial observers have an observation that deviates from the law of inertia.

 Special relativity could be said to be a special spacetime theory, which deals with special spacetime (flat spacetime) with special observers (inertial observers).
 On the other hand, general relativity could be said to be a general spacetime theory, which deals with general spacetime with general observers.
 In other words, flat spacetime (special) is observed by inertial observers (special), and this observation is what special relativity deals with.
 Flat or curved spacetime (general) is observed by inertial or non-inertial observers (general) and this observation is what general realtivity deals with.